zivid/zivid-ros/README.md

 ### Zivid SDK

 To use the ROS driver you need to download and install the "Zivid Core" package.
 Zivid SDK version 2.9.0 to 2.13.1 is supported.

+See branch [ros1-sdk-2.14.0](https://github.com/zivid/zivid-ros/tree/ros1-sdk-2.14.0) for SDK 2.14 support.
+Please read top of the README.md for limitations in that branch.

 See [releases](https://github.com/zivid/zivid-ros/releases) for older ROS driver releases that supports older SDK versions.

 Follow [this guide][zivid-software-installation-url]